 Our work with ASICS in Boston was just one part of T3’s engagement with the company.
 Our workplace strategy team also worked with ASICS HR and Facilities groups to revamp the company’s Irvine, CA, headquarters café and NYC showroom workspace annex.
 The team also later helped ASICS Digital (formerly Runkeeper) with its 10,000 SF expansion in Boston, helping manage the layout, update furniture, and unify the brand.

 If T3 has a skill, it’s both listening and understanding.
 In certain features of the building, they made us think out of the box.
-I think those personal moments actually not only make the space what it is today, but it actually made the process, quite frankly, as enjoyable as the space itself.
+I think those personal moments not only make the space what it is today, but also made the process as enjoyable as the space itself.